 Review this recorded webinar to learn more about factor-based investing and how a dividend strategy can help you meet your income and capital appreciation objectives.

-Free commission offer applies to online purchases of Fidelity ETFs in a Fidelity brokerage account with a minimum opening balance of $2,500.
+Free commission offer applies to online purchases of Fidelity ETFs in a Fidelity retail account.
 The sale of ETFs is subject to an activity assessment fee (from $0.01 to $0.03 per $1,000 of principal).
-Fidelity ETFs are subject to a short-term trading fee by Fidelity if held less than 30 days.

 Stock markets, especially foreign markets, are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
 Foreign securities are subject to interest rate, currency exchange rate, economic, and political risks.
 The securities of smaller, less well known companies can be more volatile than those of larger companies.
 There is no guarantee that a factor-based investing strategy will enhance performance or reduce risk.
 Before investing, make sure you understand how the fund’s factor investing strategy may differ from that of a more traditional index product.
 Depending on market conditions, funds may underperform compared with products that seek to track a more traditional index.
 The return of an index exchange-traded fund (ETF) is usually different from that of the index it tracks, because of fees, expenses, and tracking error.
 An ETF may trade at a premium or discount to its net asset value (NAV).